junyang224/ROBI_Toolkit/README.md

 [3] Sundermeyer, Martin, et al. "Implicit 3d orientation learning for 6d object detection from rgb images."
 Proceedings of the european conference on computer vision (ECCV).
 2018.

 # Citation
-If you find ROBI dataset useful in your work, please consider citing:
+If you find ROBI and T-ROBI dataset useful in your work, please consider citing:

     @inproceedings{yang2021robi,
       title={ROBI: A Multi-View Dataset for Reflective Objects in Robotic Bin-Picking},